 - While finding clues can be tedious at times and the actual trial lacks substance, it’s a fresh story in a thoughtfully-designed world

 Considering the success of Spike Chunsoft’s Danganronpa series, I’d always been surprised that no one seriously tried to make a game in the same vein: a murder mystery game mixed with a bit of visual novel and social simulator elements.
-Part of what made Danganronpa so good was not only the memorable cast of characters but the equally wild class trials where you went in with a singular idea of who committed the crime and instead found yourself blindsided by new evidence or testimony.
+Part of what made Danganronpa so good was not only the memorable cast of characters but the equally wild class trials where you went in with a singular idea of who committed the crime and instead found yourself blindsided by the wackiest of the wacky.

 Here, indie developers Kaizen Game Works attempt a brighter, friendlier take on the Danganronpa-like genre.
 The setting is a magical island called

 Jabberwock Paradise, constructed by an organization known as the Syndicate.
 It’s the 24th artifical island created by the Syndicate and thanks to some demonic corruption, it’s also a giant Failure to Launch and slated to go the way of the dodo.
 That’s good, because the next sequence (the 25th) is supposed to be perfect.
-Everybody says so.
+Or at least everybody says so.